 Before making a one-year commitment for Savings Plans, CloudCheckr CMx gives you a recommendation engine that can leverage up to six months — rather than 60 days — of historical cloud utilization data.
 Additionally, the platform gives you the ability to automatically start and stop instances, helping you stick to a schedule that optimizes your specific Savings Plan.

 CloudCheckr CMx can also help with resource right sizing to ensure optimized AWS costs and usage before you make any reserved purchases or sign up for a Savings Plan.
 For example, if your infrastructure is oversized, locking in that specific configuration or level of spending for the long term just magnifies that waste.
-With CloudCheckr, you can perform hundreds of best practice checks to ensure that you have set up your AWS environment correctly from cost, utilization, security, and compliance standpoints.
+With CloudCheckr CMx, you can perform hundreds of best practice checks to ensure that you have set up your AWS environment correctly from cost, utilization, security, and compliance standpoints.

 Support for Savings Plans in action